rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 By R. S. Doiel, 2019-07-28

->    UPDATE: (2021-02-19, RSD) Under VirtualBox 6.1 these
+>    UPDATE: (2021-02-26, RSD) Under VirtualBox 6.1 these
 >    instructions fail.
-For VirtualBox I've used FreeDOS 1.3rc3
->    Live CD installing the "Plain DOS" without problems.
+I am experimenting with VirtualBox 6.1
+>    and FreeDOS 1.3rc3 and hope to have revised instructions
+>    when I get it all sorted out.
+>
+>    Many links such as the ftp site at ETH Oberon are
+>    no more.
+I've updated this page to point at Wayback machine
+>    or included content in here where I cannot find it else where.

 What follows are notes on getting a FreeDOS 1.2[^1] and then Native Oberon[^2] running under VirtualBox 6.0.
 You might